simp/simp-doc/docs/help/FAQ/Rsync.rst

 Typically, like above, Puppet would have to checksum every file and see if it needed changing, with each file setting up a new connection to the Puppet server transferring each file indivudually.
-A small number of file resources wouldn't be the end of the world when managing something with Puppet, but rsync limits each of these files to one transaction and one resource.
-IUf you have a highly complex site, without rsync, this could grow your catalog to the point where Puppet would have a difficult time processing the entries in a timely manner.
+A small number of file resources wouldn't be the end of the world when managing something with Puppet, but rsync limits every one of these files to one transaction and one resource.
+If you have a highly complex site, without rsync, this could grow your catalog to the point where Puppet would have a difficult time processing the entries in a timely manner.
 Syncing directories in this fashion also allows for configuration to be managed outside of the Puppet space.

 Where are the rsync files?
 --------------------------